SoftInstigate/restheart/README.md

 For an example, check our **AngularJs** [Notes Example Application](https://github.com/softinstigate/restheart-notes-example).

+**Note**: RESTHEart has been mainly tested against MongoDB v 3.0.
+Version 3.2 compatibility is in our roadmap for the next 1.2 release.

 Built on strong foundations
 ----
 * The API strictly follows the **RESTful** paradigm.